 They will assess all the articulations of the ankle, foot and plantar fascia.
 In order to ease pressure on the achilles tendon, our osteopaths will gently stretch the ankle joint to improve its strength and flexibility.
 They will pay particular attention to any weak spots and improve strength in the gastrocnemius and soleus muscles.
 This encourages healing and improves your resilience to injury.

-If you require surgery to repair your tendon, our osteopaths can empower you with physical therapy and at-home exercises to help restore your mobility while decreasing inflammation and swelling.
+If you require surgery to repair your tendon, our osteopaths can empower you with physical therapy and at-home exercises to help restore your mobility.

-Acupuncturists can also help by reducing inflammation, stiffness and pain, while increasing your range of movement.
+Acupuncturists can also help by reducing stiffness and pain, while increasing your range of movement.